Balanced metrics on uniruled manifolds: Balanced metrics on twistor spaces

 for $0<t\ll 1.$ The conclusion of Theorem \ref{twistors} now follows from Theorem \ref{bi-invariance}. \end{proof}

 \begin{rmk} Twistor spaces of class $\cal C$ are rather scarce.
-LeBrun and Poon \cite{lp}, and Campana \cite{campana}, independently proved that a twistor space $\cal Z$ of an ASD four-manifold $M$ is of Fujiki class $\cal C,$ then $\cal Z$ is Moishezon and $M$ is homeomorphic to either $S^4$ or the connected sum of $n\geq 1$ copies of $\cpb,$ the complex projective plane endowed with the opposite orientation.
-However, a result of Taubes \cite{taubes} asserts that every Riemannian manifold $M$ can be equipped with an ASD metric after taking the connected sum with sufficiently many copies of $\cpb.$ \end{rmk}
+Campana \cite{campana}, and LeBrun and Poon \cite{lp}, independently proved that if the twistor space $\cal Z$ of an ASD four-manifold $M$ is of Fujiki class $\cal C,$ then $\cal Z$ is Moishezon and $M$ is homeomorphic to either $S^4$ or the connected sum of $n\geq 1$ copies of $\cpb,$ the complex projective plane endowed with the opposite orientation.
+However, a result of Taubes \cite{taubes} asserts that every Riemannian manifold $M$ can be equipped with an ASD metric after taking the connected sum with sufficiently many copies of $\cpb$, hence the twistor spaces provide a large family of balanced manifolds which are not of class $\cal C.$ \end{rmk}